What is Manual testing?

 Any new application must be manually tested before its testing can be automated.
-Manual testing requires more effort, but is necessary to check automation feasibility.
+Manual Testing requires more effort but is necessary to check automation feasibility.

 One of the Software Testing Fundamental is "100% Automation is not possible".
-This makes Manual Testing imperative.

 Goal of Manual Testing

-The goal of Manual Testing is to ensure that the application is error free and it is working in conformance to the specified functional requirements.
+The key concept of manual testing is to ensure that the application is error free and it is working in conformance to the specified functional requirements.

 It also makes sure that reported defects are fixed by developers and re-testing has been performed by testers on the fixed defects.

 Below given diagram depicts Manual Testing Types.
-In fact any type of software testing type can be executed both manually as well using an automation tool.
+In fact, any type of software testing type can be executed both manually as well using an automation tool.

 Myths of Manual Testing